-The Crucial Role of the Local-Market Concept
+Practical Problems With the Local-Market Concept

 Since the later and more careful interindustry applications of S-C-P had not yet appeared when serious research into banking competition began in the early 1960's, S-C-P seemed to be a natural organizing framework.
-In place of separate industries one had separate local markets for banking services but the analogy between them was obvious, and the concepts of structure and conduct in local banking markets introduced no additional problems.
-Indeed, these concepts seemed easier to handle in banking.
-Because entry is controlled by state and federal bodies, structure may more plausibly be identified with concentration; because public authorities collect so much information, the data on prices and services are obtainable cheaply enough that conduct need not be proxied by profits.
-In banking studies, therefore, Structure-Conduct-Performance rapidly took the form of Concentration-Conduct (or Concentration-Performance according to some investigators, who identify Performance with what we have been calling Conduct), and the traditional hypothesis is that banking services are more expensive in the more highly concentrated markets.

-Regardless of the form in which it is applied to banking, S-C-P forces us to assume that distinct geographic markets exist for each banking service.
-By assumption, the banks in a given market compete for the business of the buyers located only within that market.
-Each market must therefore be a self-contained unit.
-Since the structure of this unit determines the conduct and performance of the banks within it, a lot depends on our conception of structure.
-But no matter how appropriate this conception is, it will be useless if we fail to identify the market boundary.
+In place of separate industries one had separate local markets for banking services but the analogy between them was obvious, and the concepts of structure and conduct seemed as appropriate to local banking markets as to separate industries.
+Immediately, therefore, distinct geographic markets were assumed to exist for each banking service.
+Each such market being a selfcontained unit, the banks in it compete with each other but with no banks outside it.
+Since the structure of this unit determines the conduct and performance of the banks within it, the S-C-P theory requires considerable attention to structure.
+But no matter how much thought we give to structure, it will be useless if we fail to identify the market boundary.

 S-C-P offers no help with the identification of local markets and does not indicate the types, if any, of nonbank financial firms that should be included in the market.
 These things have been handled in about as many ways in banking as in the industrial sector.
-But despite the generally poor results, the discussion tends to concern the particularities rather than the approach itself.
+But despite the generally poor results, the discussion tends to concern the particularities rather than the approach itself.\

 Many investigators have identified banking markets with readymade political units such as counties, towns, or SMSA's.
 The dangers of this practice are obvious, and the courts and regulatory authorities have tried to better it by using bank records to identify the geographic area in which a particular bank draws its customers.
-This approach ignores the potential customers who could be drawn to the bank by a more attractive price service package.
+This approach ignores the potential customers who could be drawn to the bank by a more attractive price-service package.
 Moreover, it cannot determine how many banks should be considered together in this manner.
-The resulting market areas are highly sensitive to the way in which this determination is made.
+The resulting market areas are highly sensitive to the way in which this determination is made.\\